-The busiest island in Hawaii, Ohau’s beaches are some of the finest in the tropical island’s chain despite the relatively large population of locals and tourists they must be shared with.
-While some sandy gems are purely for surfing, home to some of the biggest waves in the world, others are calmer and perfect for both swimming and snorkeling, especially during the summer months.
-In this post, discover some of the best beaches in Oahu!
+Ohau’s beaches are some of the finest in Hawaii, despite its large population tourist numbers.
+While some sandy gems are purely for surfing, home to some of the biggest waves in the world, others are calmer and perfect for swimming and snorkeling, especially during the summer months.
+In this guide, discover some of the best beaches in Oahu!

 Visiting other Hawaiian islands?
 Sample itineraries, guides to the best beaches and the must-see highlights are all waiting for you in the Hawaii Travel Guide collection.
 Aloha!

-This list of the best beaches in Oahu covers the finest I discovered during my time on the island, both in Honolulu as well as outside the city.
-Feel free to pick and choose the ones that best fit into your Honolulu and Oahu itinerary.
+This list of the best beaches in Oahu covers the finest I discovered during my time on the island.
+Pick and choose the ones that best fit into your Honolulu and Oahu itinerary.
 Here are a few things to keep in mind:

 - Some Oahu beaches have facilities (showers, toilets etc.) and many have lifeguards but not all.